-A bunch of friendly students from local universities and collages who are eager to show tourists around.
+A bunch of friendly students from local universities and colleges who are eager to show tourists around.
 They focus on top spots in Tokyo, but can accommodate special requests.
-Contact their email address to book.
+Contact information is on their Facebook page.

 More focused on the east side, such as the museum, parks and shrines around Asakusa and Ueno.
 No reservation is required, you just need to show up at one of their Tourist Information Centers and tag along!

 For those that love a good walk!
 See in between the main sites and check out some cool neighborhoods.
 Tours start from Tokyo station and take visitors to the Imperial Palace East Gardens, among other tourist spots.